oracle/odpi/doc/src/public_structs/dpiQueryInfo.rst

 .. member:: dpiOracleTypeNum dpiQueryInfo.oracleTypeNum

     Specifies the type of the column that is being queried.
-It will be one of the values from the enumeration :ref:`dpiOracleTypeNum`.
+It will be one of the values from the enumeration :ref:`dpiOracleTypeNum<dpiOracleTypeNum>`.

 .. member:: dpiNativeTypeNum dpiQueryInfo.defaultNativeTypeNum

     Specifies the default native type for the column that is being queried.
-    It will be one of the values from the enumeration :ref:`dpiNativeTypeNum`.
+    It will be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

 .. member:: uint32_t dpiQueryInfo.dbSizeInBytes